• Level of education

 Description

 electromechanical energy conversions.
-It provides the prerequisites for further study in Master EEA.
+It provides the prerequisites for further study in the EEA Master's program.

-• To enable the definition of the three-phase sinusoidal regime for balanced, unbalanced and non-linear loads.
+• Enable the definition of the three-phase sinusoidal regime for balanced, unbalanced, and non-linear loads.

 • Define the properties of dielectric components.

-• Define the principles, models and experimental tests for the characterization of inductors and transformers.
+• Define the principles, models, and experimental tests for characterizing inductors and transformers.

-• Present the topologies of electrical actuators and their equivalent model from a circuit approach.
-It will also give the main characterization tests for actuator modeling.
+• Present the topologies of electric actuators and their equivalent models using a circuit-based approach.
+It will also provide the main characterization tests for actuator modeling.

-The practical part includes a first part of tutorials followed by the practical part on the same theme which allows to understand, to apply the theoretical principles and to implement the methods and techniques of measurements.
+The practical part includes an initial tutorial section followed by a practical section on the same topic, which enables students to understand and apply theoretical principles and implement measurement methods and techniques.

 Read more